apache/incubator-retired-edgent-samples/APPLICATION_DEVELOPMENT.md

 A run script forms the appropriate `CLASSPATH` to the package's jars and starts the application.

-The supplied `package-app.sh` script creates an application bundle.
+The `package-app.sh` script included with the
+Edgent samples creates an application bundle.

 The application bundle contains the application's jar, the application's dependent Edgent jars (as specified in